 Genetics test: is a simple blood test where this 'rules out' other conditions that may have similar characteristics of FASD, if you have questions contact us and make an appointment with your GP to discuss all of the above.

-1. In waiting for the GP, Paediatrician appointment or referral start pulling together a short summary of what you know about birth history: A short summary of birth history to include alcohol & any drugs which includes both genetic parents (if you have it).
+1. In waiting for the GP, Paediatrician appointment or referral start pulling together a short summary of what you know about birth history: A short summary of birth history to include alcohol & any drugs which includes both biological parents (if you have it).
 The 'epigenetic history' (grandparents, brothers, sisters etc) if you have it, family members who are for example alcoholics or regular drinkers could show a pattern.
 Drugs evidence helps too as research tells us the two come together as most drug addicts who cannot get a fix will often use alcohol to substitute.
 If you do not have this level of information (it only needs to be a sentence to show alcohol use in pregnancy (or any of the other categories listed above from the NICE quality standards noted above).
 Post Adoption Support can make a request to retrieve birth files but have a good look through all adoption files you may have stashed away, read through your childs immunisation red book in detail looking at the midwifery section where the biological parents may have been asked about alcohol.
 If not then a request can be made to include medical and all Police CP/adoption order files as often the Police will arrive and note that a parent was found to have been drinking and this might coincide with being pregnant.
 Remember you only need a sentence to show this evidence which makes a huge difference.

 2. Further information to gather might include: Signs and symptoms you may have seen as a baby/toddler, and what you see emerging now.